Prostate Cancer: Screening, Biopsy and Technologies at IU Health

 Targeted sound waves that heat and destroy prostate cancer tissue with minimal side effects

-HIFU treatment is like using a magnifying glass to intensely heat an area with sunlight.
+High-Frequency Ultrasound (HIFU) treatment is similar to using sunlight through a magnifying glass to heat an area intensely.
 Ultrasound waves are the energy source, and high heat burns the cancerous tissues.

 HIFU procedures generally last two to three hours as outpatient procedures.
 During treatment, your physician:

-As a targeted therapy, HIFU treats cancer only within your prostate, which minimizes side effects.
+HIFU treats cancer only within your prostate as a targeted therapy, which minimizes side effects.
 Doctors can preserve the muscles, nerves and body structures responsible for nearby bodily functions.

 HIFU is best for people with intermediate-risk (Grade 2) prostate cancer that hasn’t spread and is limited to one area of the prostate.
 Your urologist will help you understand your specific risks and treatment goals to help you make the best decision for you.